-Theory and Music History Electives
+Music Theory Electives

 Elective courses provide students with opportunities to apply their skills to specific areas of inquiry after satisfying specific prerequisites.
-The core requirements for Bachelor of Music students include one music history elective and two music theory electives.
+The core requirements for Bachelor of Music students include two music theory electives.
 Bachelor of Music students may meet the theory requirement by taking one level I elective (preferably after completing TH142 and before taking TH241) and one level II elective, or else by taking two level II electives.
 The core requirements for Bachelor of Arts in Music students include only one music theory level I elective.
 Level I theory electives include TH237, 251, 422, 521, and 534.
 Level II theory electives include TH252, 350, 431, 432, 433, 523, and 533.